linode/docs/docs/guides/databases/sql-syntax/sql-indexes/index.md

 published: 2022-03-25
 modified_by:
   name: Linode
-title: "How to Use SQL Indexes"
+title: "An Introduction to SQL Indexes"
-h1_title: "An Introduction to SQL Indexes"
+title_meta: "How to Use SQL Indexes"
-enable_h1: true
 contributor:
   name: Doug Hayman for NanoHertz Solutions Inc.
   link: http://nhzsolutions.com/